twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFINDFORM** – Used when searching parts of a font.
 * **TFONTEMBEDDINGLICENSINGRIGHTSFORM** – Used when setting embedding and licensing rights in the font.
 The default push button is **OK**.
 * **TFONTHEADERFLAGSFORM** – Used when setting the header flags in the font.
 The default push button is **OK**.
 * **TFONTINSTALLWIZARDFORM** – Used when installing the font for use with other applications.
 The default push button is **Next** or **Finish**.
-The path for Arial font in "dummy will be located at" is displayed in lowercase.
-In Windows Vista and up, the Install button includes an icon to show the UAC prompt.
 (See TDISABLEDFORM for the used form when the trial period is exceeded or using unregistered recent versions)
 * **TFONTOVERVIEWFORM** – Shows the glyphs available in any opened font.
 * **TFONTPROPERTIESFORM** – Used when viewing the font properties.
 The default push button is **OK**.
 * **TFONTSETTINGSFORM** – Displays a dialog where you can change various settings for the font.
 The default push button is **OK**.